 This very fun book by Liz Kessler takes us under the sea for a little mermaid fun.
 Emily Windsnap lives on a boat with her mother in California.
 Even though she’s lived an entire lifetime on the water, she has never been in the water.
-Yes it’s true, Emily Windsnap, age 12, has never swam a day in her life.
+Yes, it’s true, Emily Windsnap, age 12, has never swum day in her life.

 Shona takes Emily to mermaid school where she learns of the Shiprock community where illegal marriages between humans and merfolk take place.

 Through many encounters, discoveries, and adventures, Emily learns that the father she never knew is actually a merman, which makes Emily half mermaid.
 Her father is being held in prison by Neptune for marrying a human woman, Emily’s mother.
 Can Emily find her father?
 Can she free him from Neptune’s prison?

 I’ll never tell…but I will share that this is a very lighthearted and imaginative tale that will have many young readers wishing they too were half mer-person.

 Somethings To Do:

 Getting your bearing under the sea with a tail might be really challenging.
 Try this very fun pool game which will have you swimming like a mermaid.